dancapellupo/featuring-data/README.md

 ![](/tmp/housing_ames_num_features_vs_MAE.png)
-*This plot shows that as the number of features is reduced, the model performance stay fairly constant, until you go down to about 20 features (out of ~100 original features).
+*This plot shows that as the number of features is reduced, the model performance stays fairly constant, until you go down to about 20 features (out of ~100 original features).
 The two colors represent two different train/validation data splits.*